以下のセクションに沿って、CircleCI 上でのオープンソース プロジェクトのビルドに関するヒントとベスト プラクティスについて説明します。

 Note: Forked PR builds of open source projects that require secrets will not run successfully on CircleCI until you enable this setting.

 If you are comfortable sharing secrets with anyone who forks your project and opens a PR, you can enable the Pass secrets to builds from forked pull requests option.
-In the Advanced Settings of your project, set the Pass secrets to builds from forked pull requests option to On.
+In the Project Settings>Advanced of your project, set the Pass secrets to builds from forked pull requests option to On.

 Caches are isolated based on GitHub Repo for PRs.
 CircleCI uses the GitHub repository-id of the originator of the fork PR to identify the cache.